manasa-arun/python/content/en/Tips/False-keyword-in-python.md

 you'll see these keywords written in lowercase ( true and false ), but in Python they are always written in uppercase.
 (True and False)

 ## Summary
-In this tutorial we learnt about Python `False` keyword usage and examples to better understand.
+In this tutorial we learnt about Python `false` keyword usage with the help of simple examples.